Ahzed11/ahzed11.github.io/content/posts/dependency-graph-visualization-in-erlang-otp.md

 The `x -Goverlap=scale` flags are used to improve the output file by giving more space between nodes.
 However, as you will see below, the readability is still not perfect.

 ## Limitations
-While writing this tool, I discovered that some elements are missing.
+While writing this script, I discovered that some elements are missing.
 At the beginning, I thought I had made a mistake, but it turned out to be a limitation.
 This limitation is that it is unable to extract information from unresolved calls such as `spawn` or `apply`.

 ## Result
 ![Simple dependency graph](/images/simple-dependency-graph.png)